 Nectar’s foam design facilitates shipping by allowing it to be compressed, rolled, packaged and transported to the customer’s home in a blue plastic bag.

-A Tencel fabric combined with long staple cotton was designed for the construction of the mattress cover.
-This blend supports surface level cooling by allowing air to flow seamlessly through the fabric’s fibers.
-Sewn into the bottom of the outer cover is 1-inch of soft cooling gel memory material.
+The bed’s poly-blend cover supports surface level cooling by allowing air to flow seamlessly through.
+Sewn into the bottom of the outer cover is soft cooling gel memory material.
 This should give the surface an even appearance and plush feeling.

-- The top is finished with 3 inches of proprietary LushFoam™.
+- The top is finished with 2 inches of memory foam.
 This gel-infused substance was designed to distribute body heat over the surface.
-This comfort layer should conform to each of your curves in order moderate tension that builds up while sleeping.
+This comfort layer should conform to each of your curves in order to moderate tension that builds up while sleeping.

-- The center layer, 1.5 inches of a slightly more durable transition foam called Adaptive Hi core Memory Foam.
+- The center layer is 4 inches of soft conventional foam.
 This firmer layer simplifies repositioning for sleepers by providing a firmer layer for you to push off and into a new position.

-- The foundation is finished with a strong 5.5-inch layer of High Vegetable Base Super Core foam.
+- The foundation is finished with a strong 6-inch layer of standard conventional foam.
 This was manufactured to keep the body supported and aligned.

 As a bed-in-a-box brand, Nolah arrives compressed.
-It has a soft viscose cover that is gently textured.
+It has a soft Tencel™ cover that is gently textured.
 This material should help to wick away heat and moisture.

 Below the cover is 10” inches of foam.

 - The top layer contains the company’s AirFoam, a 2-inch polyurethane material.
-Unlike memory materials, this does not use viscoelastic chemicals in its production, allowing this material to sleep cooler.
+Unlike memory materials, this does not use viscoelastic heat trapping chemicals in its production, allowing this material to sleep cooler.

 - The second layer, this is a 1-inch supportive high-resilience foam.
 It behaves like latex and caters to sleepers as a transitional layer as their weight sinks into the base.